C. V. Sridhar: Entry

 Sridhar wrote story and dialogues for Edhir Paradhathu.
 Sridhar wrote the dialogues in Tamil for the Telugu movie Parivartana and the movie was dubbed in 1955 as Latchadhipathi.
 Sridhar continued on writing for films like Maaman Magal, Maheswari, Amara Deepam, Maadharkula Manikkam, Engal Veetu Mahalakshmi, Yaar Paiyan, Manjal Mahimai, Uthama Puthiran and Punar Jenmam.

 While working in Modern Theatres as writer for the film Maheswari, Sridhar had an opportunity to improve his knowledge and skills about film production.
-T. R. Sundaram had a huge library of international books about great films and directors, about film production, critical and technical essays.
-Sridhar had a very high esteem on the legendary director V. Shantaram.
+T. R. Sundaram had a many international books about films and directors, about film production, critical and technical essays.
+Sridhar always looked up to director V. Shantaram.

 Venus Pictures

 In 1956, Sridhar turned producer along with associates Krishnamoorthi, Govindarajan and Sundararajan in Venus Pictures where he scripted Amara Deepam and followed by Uthama Puthiran.
 Both films had Sivaji Ganesan and Padmini as the main roles.
 He made his debut as a director with Kalyana Parisu.
 This movie ran for more than 25 weeks, and is revered to this day as a milestone in the history of Tamil cinema.
 After this, he had a huge fan following and his name was talked about among the middle class movie going audience.